Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/login-failed-for-user.md

 ### Solution:

-The user running SQLDocKit and creating a snapshot must be sysadmin on the SQL Server in order to retrieve info from user and system databases.
+The user running SysKit SQL Manager and creating a snapshot must be sysadmin on the SQL Server in order to retrieve info from user and system databases.
 For more information, refer to [User Permission Requirements.](#internal/requirements/user-permission-requirements)